Moecker/sdc_al/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-Udacity already provided a good architectural idea of the pipeline which I used for my basic algorithm structure.
-As already described in the writeup, the pipeline consisted of the steps "Undistort the image", "Apply perpective transform", "Detect edges using thresholds (binary)", "Locate lane lines on the binary", "Fit both lines", "Check fit validity" and finally "Draw lane onto road".
+Udacity already provided a reasonable architectural idea of the pipeline which I used for my basic algorithm structure.
+As already described in the writeup, the pipeline consisted of seven steps: "Undistort the image", "Apply perspective transform", "Detect edges using thresholds (binary)", "Locate lane lines on the binary", "Fit both lines", "Check fit validity" and finally "Draw lane onto road".
 The techniques are already described in detail in the regarding section.

-For the image pipeline the extraction of line-points was most challenging and crucial, since we do not have any tracking possiblities for outlier detection.
-We must take the image for granted and tune the threshholds cor color and gradient as such a good results is achieved.
-The parameters hence work well with the test images (and the project video), but are not robust enough for the challenging video or even the harder-challenging video.
-The diversity of lightning, line colors, or even weather conditions expects a flexible setup of treshholds, there is not one soultion for all.
+For the image pipeline the extraction of line-points was most challenging and crucial, since we do not have any tracking possibilities for outlier detection.
+We must take the image for granted and tune the thresholds for the color and gradient approach as such that a good result is achieved.
+The parameters work well with the test images (and the project video), but are not robust enough for the challenging video or even the harder-challenging video.
+I would use the term "overfitting" here as it is in general hard to generalize computer vision approaches as simple as machine learning approaches.
+The diversity of lightning, line colors, or even weather conditions expects a flexible setup of thresholds, there is not one solution for all.

-Also the pipeline is design for curvatures as appearing in the video and fails for the sharp curves in the hard-challenging video, as the area for perpective transform just is not wide enough.
-Next to these issues wich rather deal with tuning of parameters, there are systematical shortcoming in the pipeline, so that with simple pixel detection and fitting probably no good result for the challenging videos can be achieved.
+Also, the pipeline is designed for radius and curvatures values as appearing in the video and fails for the sharp curves in the hard-challenging video, as the area for perspective transform is just not wide enough.
+Next to these issues which rather deal with correct tuning of parameters, there are systematical shortcoming in the pipeline, so that with simple pixel detection and fitting probably no good result for the challenging videos can be achieved.

-For the project video the pipeline works quite alright with minor and slight jumps and somes unexact fits, but would not cause the car to drive completely off the lane.
+For the project video the pipeline works quite well with minor and slight jumps and some inexact fits, but would not cause the car to drive completely off the lane.
 With help of the advanced techniques described earlier in the video pipeline section, a quite robust lane detection could be achieved.
-It has still potential for improvements, especially in the areas of assessing a fit of a line and the strategy behing re-triggering a full histogram search.
-Also the independence of both lines can be enhanced by i.e. only trigger a histo-search for one of the lines, sticking to the frame based approach for the other.
+It has still potential for improvements, especially in the areas of assessing a fit of a line and the strategy behind re-triggering a full histogram search.
+Also the independence of both lines can be enhanced by i.e. only trigger a histogram-search for one of the lines, sticking to the frame based approach for the other.